Purpose and topic of the Master's Thesis

 When submitting the thesis, students must declare in writing that they have carried out the thesis independently, using no other resources than those documented and, in the case of quotes, indicated by references.
 Furthermore, they shall declare that the thesis is neither identical nor bears any similarities whatsoever with a thesis carried out in a previous degree program.

 Submission of the Master's Thesis

 The thesis shall be bound and submitted in triplicate, along with three digital versions, to the chairperson of the Examination Board by the date specified.
-The digital versions (provided, for example, on CD-ROMs) shall be attached to the three copies in a file format that can be generally accessed (e.g. pdf and txt, doc or rtf without access protection).
+The digital versions (provided for example flash drive / usb stick / CD) shall be attached to the three copies in a file format that can be generally accessed (e.g. pdf and word without access protection).
 The submission date of the thesis shall be documented.
 There are two options to submit your Master's Thesis:

 1. Submission campus on-site (in person or by third person)

 Please hand-in your thesis on-site at the Secretary's Office on Campus Rheinbach